Risk Management: Integrated Risk Management and Monitoring

 Integrated Risk Management and Monitoring

-MC identifies major operational risks across the Company and evaluates them on a consolidated basis using unified standards.
-These risks are then plotted on a risk map.
-We identify “Risks that require special monitoring” (located in the upper-right corner of the map), and the Board of Directors monitors the countermeasures for these risks.
+MC identifies major operational risks across the Company and evaluates them on a consolidated basis in accordance with unified standards.
+The risks are then organized into a risk map.
+We identify risks with high levels of “Importance of strengthening countermeasures” and “Risk impact”, and arrange appropriate countermeasures accordingly.

-STEP2 Medium-term evaluation considering the external environment
+STEP2: Medium-term evaluation incorporating the external environment

 • Classification table